Hal Sparks: Stand-up

 In 2011 he joined Stephanie Miller and John Fugelsang for the successful Sexy Liberal Comedy Tour in various cities across the country.
 This tour topped more than a million dollars in ticket sales while raising money for local progressive causes.
 In 2012, Sparks and Fugelsang began the "Politics, Sex and Religion Tour."

 Personal life

 Sparks is an activist who regularly participates in charitable events for organizations like AIDS Walk, Farm Sanctuary, the Lilli Claire Foundation, Imagine a Cure and the Marijuana Policy Project.
-He is straight edge and claims never to have drunk, smoked or used recreational drugs.
+He is straight edge and claims to never have drunk, smoked or used recreational drugs.